Costa Argentina: 8 Places to Visit the Beach near Buenos Aires

 In the summer, temperatures in Buenos Aires rise to around 30 degrees celsius (86 Fahrenheit).
 Even if you live in an apartment with a nice terrace or a small swimming pool, it can be pretty unbearable.
-Therefore, many plan to spend their summer holidays or long weekends at the beach.
+Therefore, many plans to spend their summer holidays or long weekends at the beach.

 The city of Buenos Aires itself is located by the La Plata river.
 However, the city doesn’t really have a proper beach.
 Instead, the porteños escape the heat to the many coastal towns located down south in the Buenos Aires Province.